Biden spending plans at risk without trillions in tax hikes: White House budget chief

 “And if the choice is between that and asking the wealthiest to pay more, that’s what we need to do.”

-The president’s budget factors in his $2.3 trillion infrastructure proposal and a $1.8 trillion “families” spending plan.
+The president’s budget factors in his $2.3 trillion infrastructure proposal and a $1.8 trillion families spending plan.

 The administration says that increasing taxes on corporations, the wealthy and investors will cover the cost of that $4 trillion in new spending in the long run.